 Lesleigh May Hart is an Australian writer, who’s style is dark, disturbing and Gothic.
-This includes three ongoing works: Bedtime Stories for Purple Girls (short stories), The Blood (erotic horror) and Naked Violet (poetry & prose) and Whispered Words from a Wicked Mind (flash fiction).
+This includes four ongoing works: Bedtime Stories for Purple Girls (short stories), The Blood (erotic horror), Naked Violet (poetry & prose) and Whispered Words from a Wicked Mind (flash fiction).
 These are all recommended for a mature audience.

 Excerpt from Chapter One: The Rabbit in Bedtime Stories for Purple Girls.

 Excerpt from The Blood: Chapter One.

 There was cameras recording her every move.
 The Queen was standing behind a cameraman with a malicious smile on her face.
 On top of her was a big man.
 He was muscly and huge, in all ways.
 He smiled cruelly at her.
 His fangs showed.

 Without warning he ripped her off the board, picked her up and shoved her against the wall.
 He thrust his fangs and cock into her simultaneously.
 She cried out in pain.